-Diagnosis of suspected thyroid problems can be determined by laboratory testing to measure the amount of TSH, T3, or T4.
-Overt hypothyroidism is evidenced by an increase in TSH levels and a decrease in T3 and T4 levels.
+Diagnosis of suspected thyroid problems can be determined by laboratory testing to measure the amount of TSH, $T_3$ , and free $T_4$ .
+Overthypothyroidism is evidenced by an increase in TSH levels and a decrease in $T_3$ and $T_4$ levels.
 (Actual numbers vary from laboratory to laboratory.)
-However, subclinical hypothyroidism may show an increased but normal level of TSH with normal levels of free T4.
-Lownormal or decreased TSH with increased levels of T3 and T4 is indicative of hyperthyroidism.
+Subclinical (also referred to as borderline or mild) hypothyroidism may show an increased but normal level of TSH with normal levels of $T_3$ and $T_4$ .
+Low-normal or decreased TSH with increased levels of $T_3$ and $T_4$ is indicative of hyperthyroidism.
+Subclinical hyperthyroidism is characterized by a decreased but normal levels of TSH, $T_3$ , and $T_4$ [4].

-Subclinical hypothyroidism or hyperthyroidism may be overlooked due to the lack of symptomatology, but it is appropriate to do testing because evidence shows that even mild changes can be significant [5].
+Subclinical hypothyroidism or hyperthyroidism may be overlooked due to the lack of symptomatology, but it is appropriate to do testing because evidence shows that even mild changes can be significant.
 In cases of subclinical hypothyroidism, myocardial performance is adversely influenced; both systolic and diastolic function may be affected.
-Similarly, subclinical hyperthyroidism may lead to increased risk of developing atrial fibrillation, tachycardia, congestive heart failure, thromboembolism, and stroke [6].
+Similarly, subclinical hyperthyroidism may lead to increased risk of developing atrial fibrillation, tachycardia, congestive heart failure, thromboembolism, and stroke [4].